Pupils and Learning Links

-If you visit our school, you will immediately become aware of our distinctive Christian values which underpin our school life.
-Our pupils’ behaviour reflects our 6 values (5 ‘C’s and an R) which are;
+If you visit our school, you will immediately become aware of our distinctive Christian values of courage, kindness and respect which underpin our school life.

 All pupils have logins for the websites below which provide fun learning environments for the children to improve their maths, spelling and reading: